chasepersonal/environments/cloud/stand-alone/README.md

 It's intended purpose is to provision a VM that has already been deployed.

+Playbook can be run with the following command.

+`ansible-playbook --ask-vault-pass -i inventory harbor-provision-only.yml --extra-vars="user=user"`

+A user will need to be indicated depending on the user name you wish to install Harbor under.

+You will also need to include the name of the machine under [harbor-server] group in the inventory provided

 ## harbor-provision-with-instance.yml

 This will utilize Ansible to deploy a VM, or VM's, and provision it with the tools needed to run a VMWare Harbor Registry.